tsbyq/SDI/IM_NFP.md

 Infiltration = (Idesign)(Fschedule)[A+B(T_{zone}-T_{odb})+C(WindSpeed)+D(WindSpeed)^2

-Where:
+Where: <br />
-  A is the Constant term coefficient
+  A is the Constant term coefficient <br />
-  B is the Temperature term coefficient
+  B is the Temperature term coefficient <br />
-  C is the Velocity term coefficient
+  C is the Velocity term coefficient <br />
-  D is the Velocity squared coefficient
+  D is the Velocity squared coefficient <br />

 The simple method has an empirical correlation that modifies the infiltration as a function of wind speed and temperature difference